Xaralampos-Makridhs/Xaralampos-Makridhs/README.md

 🎓 **Student in Applied Informatics & Information Systems**
 📍 **University of Macedonia**, Thessaloniki
-💻 Passionate about software development, AI, and web technologies
+💻 Passionate about software development and web technologies

 ---